Azeret/galIMF/README.md

 5. The approximated stellar luminosity weighted results is now available.
 The "stellar luminosity" adopted are the luminosity of the star during its main-sequence stage and do not consider any stellar evolution, i.e., the luminosity is only a function the stellar initial mass but not its age or metallicity.
 (10.02.2019)
 6. An uniform outflow (uniform in the sense that the element ratios are the same as the well-mixed gas phase) that is proportional to the stellar mass formed is added.
 It has a minor effect on the final total gas mass (roughly 0.3 dex) and the metal abundances (roughly 0.1 dex) and a negligible effect on the galaxy final metal abundance ratios (roughly 0.05 dex).
 7. Correct file "galevo.py".
 The calculation of ejected gas mass has been corrected from "ejected_gas_mass_of_this_epoch = M_tot_of_this_epoch - stellar_mass_of_a_epoch_at_a_time_step - remnant_mass_of_this_epoch" to "ejected_gas_mass_of_this_epoch = H_mass_of_this_epoch + He_mass_of_this_epoch + metal_mass_of_this_epoch".
 The previous equation was wrong since the remnant_mass_of_this_epoch is a spline fitted value of the stellar yield table instead of the original value given by the yield table. (update to version 1.1.6 on 17 Sep 2019)
+8. The integrated number of type II supernovae in the model was wrong.
+Version 1.1.7 correct this (21.11.2019).

 ### Authors